Marcus Marshall

-Marcus Marshall (born 25 November 1978) is a former Champ Car driver from Australia.
+Marcus John Marshall (born 25 November 1978) is a former Champ Car driver from Australia.

 Biography

 He began racing in British Formula Three, where he was generally a running outside the top ten, but took a hard-fought win in a wet race.
 He contested 12 races in 2005 for Derrick Walker's renamed Team Australia Racing.
 A lack of experience blighted his year and he scored only two top-ten finishes, the best of which was 8th in Edmonton.
 He was fired and replaced by Will Power prior to the season finale in Mexico City after what was described as a "serious breach of contract".